dproctor/wedding-website/stanley.md

 evening, you might want to spend the night there and drive in the morning.

 <h2> <a class="anchor" name="where-to-stay" id="where-to-stay"></a>Where to stay </h2>
 Book early!
 Stanley is a very popular summer destination, and we expect that to be especially the case for Labor Day Weekend in 2021.
-We feel confident that it will be safe to have a wedding in September, but we will send out final confirmation on July 1.
-Most accommodations in town charge only a 10% cancellation fee if you cancel with sufficient notice.
-There are already a few places that are full, so book fast if you don’t want to wind up in a tent!
+Several places are already full, so book fast if you don’t want to wind up in a tent!

 Read our guide below or use this <a href="https://www.google.com/maps/d/u/0/edit?mid=1_B3vhMWHFdH3K45NLqSttNAF5bBIlxmC&usp=sharing">interactive map</a> to pick a spot.